AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-1-Process-Analysis.md

 **Submission:** e-Portfolio 1

----

 # Introduction

 This e-Portfolio demonstrates my developing understanding of Business Process Management (BPM) and process analysis across Weeks 1–3.
-The four selected artefacts explore the importance of BPM, business process optimisation, process analysis using data, and Root Cause Analysis.
+The four selected artefacts explore the importance of **BPM, business process optimisation, process analysis using data, and Root Cause Analysis**.
 Together, they demonstrate my learning progression from understanding fundamental BPM concepts to analysing process problems and identifying opportunities for effective process improvement.

----

 # Artefact 1

 ## Title
 **What is Business Process Management (BPM)?
 Why Does BPM Matter?**

-Type: Journal Article (2025)
+## Type: Journal Article (2025)

  **Source**